kafka, operations, maintenance, monitoring, administration

 For example, an alert for under-replicated partitions exceeding zero for more than five minutes should trigger immediate investigation, as this indicates potential data loss risk if the leader broker fails.

-Management platforms provide unified dashboards that aggregate cluster health metrics, topic statistics, and consumer lag in a single interface, reducing the complexity of monitoring distributed systems.
+Commercial platforms: Conduktor provides unified dashboards that aggregate cluster health metrics, topic statistics, and consumer lag in a single interface, reducing the complexity of monitoring distributed systems.
+Conduktor includes built-in alerting, governance, and operational features beyond basic monitoring.
+Explore Conduktor's monitoring capabilities for comprehensive cluster observability.

 Topic and Partition Management